AlexLiuSheng/FooyoTestSDK-1/README.md

 let vc = FooyoBaseMapViewController(index: FooyoIndex?)
 ```

-- To show a specific location, please specify the category name and the id of this location/trail:
+- To show a specific location/trail, please specify the category name and the id of this location/trail:

 ```swift
 let index = FooyoIndex(category: String, levelOneId: Int) let vc = FooyoBaseMapViewController(index: FooyoIndex?)
 ```

-- To show all the locations, please do not sepcify the index:
+- To show all the locations/trails, please do not sepcify the index:

 ```swift
 let vc = FooyoBaseMapViewController()